JulioAraujo00/JulioAraujo00/README.md

 I’m learning JavaScript, also React and initiating on Node and SQL.

-If you want do reach me, here's my linkedIn Profile: www.linkedin.com/in/julio-araujo-a7719267
+If you want to reach me, here's my linkedIn Profile: www.linkedin.com/in/julio-araujo-a7719267

 <!--